mikeryan/ems-flasher/README.md

 ```

 After running `./config.sh`, make sure the installation path of the binary
 (BINDIR), the menu ROMs (DATADIR) and the manual page (MANDIR) suit you.
-If not,
+If
-you must run the tool again by specifying the desired paths.
-Use the --help
+not, you must run the tool again by specifying the desired paths.
+Use the
-option to get the list of all options.
-If you want to try the software without
+--help option to get the list of all options.
+If ems-flasher is ran from the
-installing it, use the --dev option.
-This will set the path to the menu ROMs
+build directory, it will use the menu ROMs located in the same directory, not
-to the current directory.
-Don't forget to execute the tool without --dev
+the one selected with `config.sh` so you can use the software without
-before the definitive installation.
+installing it.

 Running
 -------